Steve Irwin: Early life

 Stephen Robert Irwin was born on 22 February 1962 to Lyn (d.
 2000) and Bob Irwin (b.
 1939) in Upper Ferntree Gully, a suburb of Melbourne.
 His parents were both of Irish descent.
-His great-grandfather on his father's side, Joseph Irwin, a carpenter born in Dublin, immigrated to Australia in 1876, where he married Theresa Byrne, who was also from Dublin.
-Lyn was a maternity nurse and Bob is a former plumber and amateur herpetologist who collected reptiles.
-Irwin developed an early interest in reptiles, particularly venomous snakes and lizards, often collecting them despite his father's advice.
+His great-grandfather on his father's side, Joseph Irwin, a carpenter born in Dublin, immigrated to Australia in 1876 and married Theresa Byrne, who was also from Dublin.
+Lyn was a maternity nurse, and Bob is a former plumber and amateur herpetologist who collected reptiles.
+Irwin developed an early interest in reptiles, particularly venomous snakes and lizards, and often collected them despite his father's advice.
 On one occasion, he reportedly brought a red-bellied black snake home on a public bus, transporting it in the driver's esky.

-He moved with his parents as a child to the Sunshine Coast, Queensland in 1970, where he attended Landsborough State School and Caloundra State High School.
-Irwin described his father as a wildlife expert interested in herpetology, while his mother Lyn was a wildlife rehabilitator.
-After moving to Queensland, Bob and Lyn Irwin started the small Queensland Reptile and Fauna Park, where Steve grew up around crocodiles and other reptiles.
+He moved with his parents to the Sunshine Coast, Queensland, in 1970, where he attended Landsborough State School and Caloundra State High School.
+Irwin described his father as a wildlife expert interested in herpetology, while his mother was a wildlife rehabilitator.
+After the family's move to Queensland, Bob and Lyn Irwin opened Beerwah Reptile Park, which was later known as the Queensland Reptile and Fauna Park in the 1980s, where Irwin grew up around crocodiles and other reptiles.

-Irwin became involved with the park in a number of ways, including taking part in daily animal feeding, as well as care and maintenance activities.
+Irwin became involved with the park in a number of ways, including daily animal feeding and care and maintenance work.
 On his sixth birthday, he was given a 12 ft scrub python.
 He began handling crocodiles at the age of nine after his father had educated him on reptiles from an early age.
-Also at age nine, he wrestled his first crocodile, again under his father's supervision.
-He worked as a volunteer for Queensland's East Coast Crocodile Management program and captured over 100 crocodiles, some of which were relocated, while others were housed at the family park.
-Irwin took over the management of the park in 1991 and renamed it Australia Zoo in 1998.
+Also at age nine, he wrestled his first crocodile under his father's supervision.
+He later volunteered for Queensland's East Coast Crocodile Management program and captured more than 100 crocodiles, some of which were relocated while others were housed at the family park.
+Irwin took over management of the park in 1991 and renamed it Australia Zoo in 1998.